sagemath/sagewiki_to_gh-2022-10-10/days24.md

 Accommodation for participants receiving financial support will be in shared double rooms at the Hotel Sommerhaus in Hagenberg, within walking distance to [[http://www.risc.jku.at|RISC]] where the workshop will take place.

-'''Watch this space for more information on how to apply for financial support!'''
+'''Watch this space or subscribe to the [[#contact|mailing list]] for more information on how to apply for financial support!'''

 === Registration ===